 A job interview is not the time to be modest or to sell yourself short.
-When hiring managers ask interview questions such as "What is the most significant contribution you made to the company during a past job or internship?"- they want something meaningful.
+When hiring managers ask interview questions such as "What is the most significant contribution you made to the company during a past job or internship?" they want something meaningful.
 This is your time to shine.
-Other questions similar to this include- "What is the greatest contribution you made to a past employer?"- and "How did you contribute to the overall success of a company?"
+Other questions similar to this include "What is the greatest contribution you made to a past employer?" and "How did you contribute to the overall success of a company?"

-The reason why employers typically ask this is because they want to get a sense of what you bring to their organization.
-If you truly did something outstanding at a past job- then chances are very good you will be able to do something similar with them.
+The reason employers typically ask this is that they want to get a sense of what you bring to their organization.
+If you truly did something outstanding at a past job, then chances are very good you will be able to do something similar with them.

 How to Answer the Question

-Discuss What You Have Accomplished Independently:
+Discuss What You Have Accomplished Independently

 This should be something that would not have been accomplished at the company had you not been there.
-While the ability to work successfully as part of a group is definitely desirable in countless jobs- you need to show that you personally are worthy of working at this company.
+While the ability to work successfully as part of a group is definitely desirable in countless jobs, you need to show that you personally are worthy of working at this company.

-Relate Your Past Accomplishment to What You Can Do at This Company:
+Relate Your Past Accomplishment to What You Can Do at This Company

 This means you need to tailor your response to what you can do at this organization.
-For example- if at a previous job you designed a poster for a big promotion the store was having- that is not going to do you a lot of good if the job you are interviewing for does not require any creativity or artistic prowess.
-On the flip side of that coin- if the job you want can involve some creative outlets- then designing a poster would definitely be something to bring up.
+For example, if at a previous job you designed a poster for a big promotion the store was having, that is not going to do you a lot of good if the job you are interviewing for does not require any creativity or artistic prowess.
+On the flip side of that coin, if the job you want can involve some creative outlets, then designing a poster would definitely be something to bring up.

 Prepare for This Question by Determining Two or Three Key Accomplishments:

-If you do not think one accomplishment would be a good fit for this particular business- then you have another one to pick from.
+If you do not think one accomplishment would be a good fit for this particular business, then you have another one to pick from.
 This practice is also going to set your mind at ease if the interviewer wants to hear more about what you have done.
 You will have more to talk about than merely a single great thing you did.

-There is bound to be something great you achieved in your career- so make sure to talk about it in detail when you are asked interview questions such as- "What is the most significant contribution you made to the company during a past job or internship?"
+There is bound to be something great you achieved in your career- so make sure to talk about it in detail when you are asked interview questions such as "What is the most significant contribution you made to the company during a past job or internship?"